apache/druid/docs/api-reference/json-querying-api.md

 #### URL
 <code class="postAPI">POST</code> `/druid/v2/candidates/`

-Retrieves an array containing objects with segment information, including the server locations associated with the provided query.
+Retrieves an array that contains objects with segment information, including the server locations associated with the provided query.

+#### Query parameters
+* `pretty` (optional)
+  * The response is returned in a pretty-printed format using indentation and line breaks.

 #### Responses